hashirahmad/netlify-react-public/README.md

 9. Updated `Routes` accordingly.
 10. Fixed a bug for `Linear` progress bar component where it would hide very after `rendering` because there is no immediate need for it to be shown.
 This is a design flaw or not the right way.
 At this point I have not yet found a "right" approach hencing fall for what works as last resort.
 11. Made minor fixes to `CMS` namely `ProjectsCMS` and `SideProjectsCMS`.
+12. `LongContentDialog` now supports `icon` just like other dialogs.
+13. Removed `horizontal scroll bar`.
+14. Decreased overall height of the `LongContentDialog` so that it does not takes 100% of the height or close to it.
+15. `Utils`'s `getCardActions` updated with the icon support so it can benefit from the new feature.

 ## 23-02-2020
 1. Changed some structure of the `InAppBrowser` so it does not need to be wrapped around for everything.
 It is just now used very much like `LongContentDialog`.